schuster/aps-conformance-checker/README.md

 desugar.rkt			Nanopass-based desugarer for the bigger language (desugars down to CSA)

-raft.rkt			A larger test of the model-checker, for an implementation of Raft
+raft.rkt			A larger test of the conformance-checker, for an implementation of Raft

 Naming Conventions
 ==================